Oscar Pistorius: Personal life

-Pistorius is related to the South African psychological profiler, Micki Pistorius, who is his aunt.
+Pistorius is a nephew of South African psychological profiler Micki Pistorius.

 Pistorius has three visible tattoos: the dates of his mother's birth and death ("LVIII V VIII – II III VI" – 8 May 1958 – 6 March 2002) are tattooed on the inside of his right arm; on his back is the Bible verse which begins, "I do not run like a man running aimlessly"; on his right arm are the Olympic rings and olive wreath.
 He lived in Silverwoods Country Estate, Pretoria.
 The house was sold in June 2014.
 Aside from running, his interests include architecture, motorcycling, playing the electric guitar, and breeding race horses.

 In February 2009, Pistorius was seriously injured when he was thrown from a boat in an accident on the Vaal River near Johannesburg.
 He was airlifted to Milpark Hospital, where he underwent surgery to repair broken facial bones, including his nose and jaw.
 There were initial concerns about his fitness, but he recovered fully.
 However, the accident affected his training and running schedule for that year.